-Six ideas for turkey leftovers
+Six ideas for turkey leftovers recipes

-There's more to using up turkey leftovers than bunging sliced meat between two slices of bread on Boxing Day.
+There's more to using up turkey leftovers than bunging sliced turkey between two slices of bread on Boxing Day.
 Try one of these recipes for spicy curry, creamy gratin, crunchy salad or jazzed-up sandwiches.

 Gratin of turkey